I live in a small town in Central Texas. I have come close to getting carpal tunnel syndrome because of all the waving I do as I drive.

-My neighbor, Cappy Eads, gets most of my waves.
-You might not know him but if you follow the television show CSI, then you’ve seen his son, George, at work in Hollywood dusting dead folks for fingerprints.
-So Cappy gets lots and lots of waves from me.
-He probably thinks I’m insane, but one day all that hard work will pay off and I’ll get to wave at George.
-Hope springs eternal anyway and George is living proof that Texas truly is “God’s Country.”
+My late neighbor, Cappy Eads, used to get most of my waves.
+You might not know who he was but if you follow the television show CSI, then you’ve seen his son, George, at work in Hollywood dusting dead folks for fingerprints.
+So Cappy got lots and lots of waves from me.
+He probably thought I was insane, but I was sure one day all that hard work would pay off and I’d get to wave at George.
+Hope sprang eternal anyway and George is living proof that Texas truly is “God’s Country.”

 Waving lets people know we see them.
 People like to walk for exercise in my neighborhood and I wave to let them know I see them and I’m not gonna hit them.
 They wave back for a variety reasons.
 Sometimes it’s to say hello.
 Other times it’s to say “Thanks for not plowing me down with your car.”
 You know, neighborly stuff.